 In the United States, Europe, Canada, China, Singapore, India, Hong Kong, Russia, Thailand, Taiwan, South Africa, Mexico, Australia, Israel, Costa Rica, and Brazil we have regulatory approvals for either our ProSense or our IceSense3 systems, or, in certain countries, both products (see "Item 4.B.
 Business Overview - Our Products - Regulatory Approvals" for additional information).
 In the United States, we have regulatory approval for the XSense system with CryoProbes for all the indications for which ProSense has already received the requisite FDA clearance.
 In addition, in order to generate significant revenue, we are applying for additional regulatory approvals for our products for specific indications in countries where we already have general regulatory approvals.
 For example, we filed a submission for regulatory approval for the XSense system with CryoProbes with the Medical Device Division of the Israeli Ministry of Health, or AMAR, in February 2025 and filed a submission for regulatory approval of ProSense with CryoProbes in China with the National Medical Products Administration, or the NMPA in January 2025.
-In these countries, we are seeking regulatory approval for our systems in other countries where we believe that there is significant potential for sales of our products.
+In these countries, we are seeking regulatory approval for the treatment of specific tumors, including those found in breast, lungs, kidneys and bones.
+In addition, we are seeking regulatory approvals for our systems in other countries where we believe that there is significant potential for sales of our products.
 In March 2023, the NMPA approved the IceSense3 disposable CryoProbes for commercial use, to be used in combination with our IceSense3 system.
 This approval enables us to market our disposable IceSense3 CryoProbes for commercial procedures.

 The procedure using our cryoablation systems begins with the introduction of our proprietary disposable probes, through a small pea-sized incision in the skin, into the tumor while the patient is under local anesthesia and/or sedation.
 The probe is guided by high-resolution ultrasound (for breast tumors) or computed tomography, or CT (for other indications).
 For some indications guiding needles (introducers) are used to guide the probe to the tumor.
 Once the probe is in place, LN2 is introduced into the probe in a closed-loop circuit, so that LN2 does not enter the body, and creates a freezing zone around the tip of the probe.
 During the freeze cycle, an ice ball forms in the freezing zone and encompasses the tumor, ablating the cancer or benign tumor.
 The ice ball form can be monitored by the physician using ultrasound or CT in order to avoid causing damage to the healthy tissue surrounding the tumor.
 Several minutes after the procedure is completed, the ice ball thaws and, as a result thereof, there is no need for surgical removal of the dead tumor tissue as the dead tissue is naturally absorbed by the body.
 The entire cryoablation procedure of freeze-thaw-freeze with our ProSense system generally takes between 15 to 40 minutes, the precise time depending on the size, type and location of the tumor.
-The same system configuration can be used to treat both malignant tumors.
+The same system configuration can be used for and was designed to treat both malignant and non-malignant tumors.
 However, there is usually a different configuration for the probe handle between the systems used to treat breast tumors (with a primarily straight handle) and used to treat other indications (with a 90-degrees handle) due to the different imaging devices that are used in each instance (see "Item 4.B.
 Business - Our Products" for additional information).
 Pictured below is our system forming an ice ball (which in practice forms around the tissue within the body) in ultrasound gel.